hachyderm/community/open-source-accounts.md

 # Open Source Project Accounts

-We welcome open source and collaborate projects, with a few exceptions for projects that operate in a financially biased market or projects that already have financial sponsorship.
+We welcome open source and collaborate projects, with a few exceptions for projects that operate in a financially biased market or projects that are extensions of, or resemble corporations.

 ### Types of Projects